Pizzuti92/MG-MAMPOSSt/README.md

   sigma_r evaluated
 ******************************
-time of execution:  11  seconds
+time of execution:  9  seconds
 ******************************
 No plot for the grid case
 ```
-#The output "MaxLik_ChameleonTest.dat" file should be the same found in the "test" folder in this repository
+Note that this time of execution refers to a laptop ASUS Intel(R) Core(TM) i7-8565U CPU 1.99 GHz.
+The output "MaxLik_ChameleonTest.dat" file should be the same found in the "test" folder in this repository

 Go to [Top Page](#top)